vinayakashegde1999/PythonTests/README.md

   Below folder holds the the test scripts written in Pytest  foramework `PyTest`
-   To run the API tests please run the below run command in the terminal `pytest`
+   To run the API tests please run the below run command in the terminal

+  `pytest`
   Above commands prints the result overview on the terminal

+  `pytest --html=results/Pytstreport.html `
+   To get the results in html format run above command this required to be  install pytest-html ->  `pip install pytest-html`